Hey God, Show Me a Bear

 I shook my head, smiling at this answer to prayer, wondering if anyone would ever believe this story but knowing this day was a gift to me that could never be taken away.
 Different from what I expected, but certainly better.
 We are all his favorite and I am so glad.

 We are all His favorite.

 My great grandmother taught me how this is possible.
 Grandpa Don was a teenager when the draft started for WWII.
 His mother had three sons and had to send all three of them to war.
 She pulled them each aside and tearfully gave them a gift of a beautiful pocket watch and loving words for the long and dangerous journey.
 After they all made it home safely years later, they compared stories and found out she had told them all, "This is for you because you are my favorite and I love you."
 They were ALL her favorite and she couldn't imagine her life without any of them!

 You are His favorite, too.

 This will always be a sweet memory.
 I share it because maybe there is someone who doubts God’s love because of that one time, that bad season, the decision no one can know about.
 Those things you did cause you to feel ashamed and unworthy of the love of God.
 Someone in your life made you feel like you weren’t enough and you weren’t lovable.
-Maybe you believe that God would love you more if you were not gay, not divorced, went to church more, didn’t have that addiction, or better at forgiveness?
+Maybe you believe that God would love you more if you were just a little different, a little better.

 Not Jesus, my friend.
 I believe that He is crazy about you no matter what!
 Don’t believe me?
 Read the gospels for yourself and see all the imperfect people to whom He intentionally showed favor over and over again.
 His friends actually record being shocked and sometimes annoyed by the people Jesus chose to hang out with.
 The love of God has nothing to do with our behavior and everything to do with His nature.
 You don’t have to feel it for it to be true.